pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Applications/FreeRTOS/FreeRTOS_Semaphore/readme.txt

 @par Application Description

-This directory contains a set of sources files that implement an application that uses semaphores with CMSIS RTOS API
+How to use semaphores with CMSIS RTOS API.

 This application creates two threads that toggle LEDs through a shared semaphore.